-

 8

-Parodia scopa subs. succinea, best known as Notocactus succineus, is distinguished for its stems with abundant dark yellow central spines.
-The flowers are very showy, glossy yellow.
+Parodia scopa subsp. succinea, also known as Notocactus succineus, features stems with abundant dark yellow central spines.
+Flowers are striking, glossy yellow with a bright red stylus and an intensely dark purple stigma.

 -